-Either the DNA or the protein molecules can be targeted for thedetection or identificationof such LMOs.
-Both approaches have advantages and disadvantages and the adoption of one over the othother,erboth, depends largely on the available expertise, infrastructure, capacity to handle samples, laboratory equipment, required assay sensitivity and regulatory requirements.
+DNA and protein molecules are both targets for molecular detection, identification and quantification of LMOs.
+There are advantages and disadvantages to targeting DNA or protein, or both which depend largely on the available expertise, infrastructure, capacity to handle samples, laboratory equipment, required assay sensitivity and regulatory requirements.